kpedro88/ForThePublic/cv/short_overview.md

 * **Leader in scientific computing**
     * Expert in object oriented software development, statistical data analysis methods and Monte Carlo simulation techniques as well as various optimization and machine learning techniques.
     * Deep experience in planning, developing, and operating distributed computing infrastructures that provide access to several hundred-thousand computing cores and hundreds of petabytes of disk space.
-    * Intimately familiar with scientific grid sites, academic and commercial clouds and the largest U.S. supercomputers .
+    * Intimately familiar with scientific grid sites, academic and commercial clouds and U.S. supercomputers.
-    * Recently part of a worldwide community planning process for the software and computing infrastructure of the High Luminosity LHC (HL-LHC, 2016).
+    * Part of a worldwide community planning process for the software and computing infrastructure of the High Luminosity LHC (HL-LHC, 2016).
 Contributed to the [overview white paper of the community](http://arxiv.org/abs/1712.06982) and editor of the topical white paper about the future of [data analysis in High Energy Physics](http://arxiv.org/abs/1804.03983).
-    * Interested to use idustry technologies for petabyte scale analysis [(CMS Big Data Project)](https://cms-big-data.github.io/).
+    * Interested in using idustry technologies for petabyte scale analysis [(CMS Big Data Project)](https://cms-big-data.github.io/).
-* Since September 2016 **U.S.CMS Software and Computing Operations Deputy Program manager, overseeing a budget of $16M** to enable analysis of LHC particle collisions in the U.S. for the 2500 physicist strong CMS collaboration.
+* **U.S.CMS Software and Computing Operations Deputy Program manager** enabling analysis of LHC particle collisions in the U.S. for the 2500 physicist strong CMS collaboration.